Where to Watch: Cat-Griz Watch Parties

 - Cody- Millstone Pizza & Brewery

-MSU Bobcat fans in Bozeman will have multiple options when it comes to watching the game but Rocking R Bar Owner Mike Hope said they will be opening up early at 10 a.m. on Saturday for the alumni association’s event and already have 60 seats reserved while expecting to be close to capacity by game time.
+MSU Bobcat fans in Bozeman will have multiple options when it comes to watching the game, but Rocking R Bar Owner Mike Hope said they will be opening up early at 10 a.m. on Saturday to all for brunch and the alumni association’s event.
+Seating will be first-come first-serve.

+EDITORS NOTE FROM NEWSCAST VIDEO: Hope said the whole bar will be open to everyone but there will be a space on the dance floor area where some ex-Bobcat football players, family and friends will be coming to watch the game.

 A list of locations across the country specific to the University of Montana’s Alumni Association can be found here.